Aqua-Regia-AI/models_journey/src/chapter_1.md

 In 2023, I founded Mann-E (which will have its own chapter) and it was and is the most successful business I've ever owned.
 But later in 2024, I noticed something which was not good at all.
 Most of _Local Language Models_ couldn't understand my language which is _Persian_.
 Therefore it made new sparks in my head.

+All the above stories will be covered in the following chapters, so you can patiently study my amazing journey to be an entrepreneur and the reasons why _Aqua Regia_ is a non profit organization.

 ## Why this is not a technical document?